Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Application: Framingham heart study

 \subsection{Additional results}

-\autoref{app-fig:fh-qcurves-all} shows quantile curves for all models. \autoref{app-tab:db-diagnostics} contains diagnostic information about posterior MCMC samples for the Gaussian and PTM models.
-The quantities are computed using the Python library Arviz \parencite{Kumar2019-ArviZUnifiedLibrary}, version 0.21.0. \jb{Reference explanation.} The maximum $\hat{R}$ exceeds $1.01$ for the PTMs with random intercept, suggesting a problems with convergence.
-When we inspected these model more closely, we found that the posterior distribution of the random intercept term closely resembles the posterior estimate for $f_R(r)$ in the corresponding model without random intercept.
-This could indicate that the transformation function estimate and the random intercept capture similar information, leading to challenging identification and henve problematic convergence.
+\autoref{app-fig:fh-qcurves-all} shows quantile curves for all models. \autoref{app-tab:fh-diagnostics} contains diagnostic information about posterior MCMC samples for the Gaussian and PTM models.
+The quantities are computed using the Python library Arviz \parencite{Kumar2019-ArviZUnifiedLibrary}, version 0.21.0.
+The maximum $\hat{R}$ exceeds $1.01$ for the PTMs with random intercept, suggesting a problem with convergence.
+When we inspected these models more closely, we found that the posterior distribution of the random intercept term closely resembles the posterior estimate for $f_R(r)$ in the corresponding model without random intercept.
+This could indicate that the transformation function estimate and the random intercept capture similar information, leading to challenging identification and hence problematic convergence.

-The minimum effective sample sizes exceed $>400$ for all models, suggesting sufficient information available in the posterior samples for all sampled quantities.
+The minimum effective sample sizes exceed $400$ for all models, suggesting sufficient information available in the posterior samples for all sampled quantities.

-\autoref{app-tab:db-dist_ptm} contains notes captured during MCMC sampling for the PTM and Gaussian models.
-We observe minimal shares of divergent transitions and maximum tree depths, and virtually no nan acceptance probabilities, showing no serious cause for concern.
+\autoref{app-tab:fh-errors} contains notes captured during MCMC sampling for the PTM and Gaussian models.
+We observe minimal shares of divergent transitions and maximum tree depths, and virtually no NaN acceptance probabilities, showing no serious cause for concern.